Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Attacks

-We focus on synthetic model based black-box attacks, specifically the pure black-box attacks and mixed black-box attacks categories.
-Why do we refine our scope in this way?
-First of all we pick the pure black-box attack because this attack has no adaptation and no knowledge of the defense.
-In essence it is weaker than the mixed black-box attack.
-It may seem counterintuitive to start with a weak black-box attack.
+Focusing on black-box adversaries and discounting query black-box attacks, leaves model black-box attacks.
+In our analyses, we first use the pure black-box attack because this attack has no adaptation and no knowledge of the defense.
+In essence it is the least capable adversary.
+It may seem counter-intuitive to start with a weak adversarial model.
 However, by using a relatively weak attack we can see the security of the defense under idealized circumstances.
-This represents a kind of best case defense scenario.
+This represents a kind of best-case defense scenario.